 California’s FEHA includes (and in some cases expands) the protected classes identified above and adds the following classes:

-If you are not certain whether you fit within one of the protected classes identified above, contact our Orange County lawyers for an evaluation of your situation.
+If you are not certain whether you fit within one of the protected classes identified above, contact our Orange County discrimination lawyers for an evaluation of your situation.

 Laws that prohibit these acts generally forbid an employer from considering an employee’s or job applicant’s membership in a protected class when making decisions about